asobti/kube-monkey/README.md

 services.

 --
+kube-monkey has two modes or running:

+1. Safe mode on
 kube-monkey runs at a pre-configured hour (`run_hour`, defaults to 8am) on weekdays, and builds a schedule of deployments that will face a random
 Pod death sometime during the same day.
 The time-range during the day when the random pod Death might occur is configurable and defaults to 10am to 4pm.

+2. Safe mode off
+kube-monkey runs exactly as in the **Safe mode on** but in this mode the selection of deployments is performed selecting all deployments that are not labeled properly for ignoring.
+Also it takes count of the blacklisted namespaces (no deployment will be selected from the blacklist)

 kube-monkey can be configured with a list of namespaces to blacklist - any deployments within a blacklisted namespace will not be touched.